Sectarian violence in Iraq: Historical background

-Before the creation of the Iraqi state, Iraq's territory belonged to the Ottoman Empire and was divided up into three vilayets (provinces): Baghdad Vilayet (1869 - 1918), Basra Vilayet (1884 - 1918) and Mosul Vilayet (1878 - 1918).
+Before the creation of the Iraqi state, Iraq's territory belonged to the Ottoman Empire and was divided up into three vilayets (provinces): Baghdad Vilayet (1869–1918), Basra Vilayet (1884–1918) and Mosul Vilayet (1878–1918).
 Together, these three vilayets were home to a wide variety of different ethnic and religious groups which all lived in relative tolerance under Ottoman rule, although the Shi'i community was largely excluded from administrative positions and the army.
 After the First World War, the population of the three vilayets were unified into one nation-state under the British Mandate.
-In line with the ‘Sharifan Solution’, the British appointed a Sunni as king: Faisal I of Iraq.
-This decision to implement Sunni leadership, despite a Sunni minority in Iraq, created an exclusion of other religious and ethnic groups such as Shi'ites, Kurds, and other religious minorities.
+In line with the ‘Sharifan Solution’, the British appointed a Sunni Arab as king: Faisal I of Iraq.
+Zoe Preston states that this decision to back Sunni Arab political leadership, despite being a minority in Iraq, created an exclusion of other religious and ethnic groups.

 With the state of Iraq granted independence in 1932, the struggle to create an Iraqi national identity became more apparent.
 Although Faisal I repeatedly tried to bring cultural values and practices of Shi'ites, Sunnis and other populations together within the context of Pan-Arabism, the outcome was a more visible distinction between the ethnic and religious groups of Iraq.
-Many Shi'ites opposed Pan-Arabism because of their fear for marginalization while many Kurds opposed Pan-Arabism because of their demand for an independent Kurdish state.
+Many Shi'i Arabs opposed Pan-Arabism because of their fear for marginalization while many Kurds opposed Pan-Arabism because of their demand for an independent Kurdish state.
 So on the one hand, Shi'ites, Kurds and other sects refused to give up their cultural values and practices.
 While on the other hand, the Sunnis in power tried to abolish these values and practices in cohesion with Pan-Arabism.
 Eventually, this led to a clearer consolidation of the different communities which resulted in the enhancement of division among Iraq's population.
+Kurds were wary of Arab domination from the central authority in Baghdad.
 Furthermore, Iraq's independence and the struggle to create a national identity resulted in different unsuccessful tribal uprisings and clashes in the 1930s.
 Yet, the government repeatedly managed to knock down the riots and maintain its hegemony.

 The first official documented attempt to outline sectarian frustrations after the establishment of the Iraqi state came with the Najaf Charter document in 1935.
 In this 12-point manifesto, a group of Shi'i lawyers expressed their discontent about sectarian discrimination against the majority of the Shi'ite population and called for the appointment of Shi'i judges and courts in predominantly Shi'ite areas and development projects throughout the country, especially in the south.
 Although this manifesto was the first effort to present the sectarian elite with political frustrations, aspirations, and demands of the Shi'ites, they remained unheard.